Ploiești: Economy

 After the Romanian Revolution of 1989, Ploiești experienced rapid economic loss.
 The city is situated at just 60 km north of Bucharest, with promising infrastructure projects currently underway.
 It is a strong industrial center, focused especially on the oil production and refining industry.
 Although oil production in the region is declining steadily, there is still a thriving processing industry with four operating oil refineries, linked by pipelines to Bucharest, the Black Sea port of Constanța and the Danube port of Giurgiu.
 Ploiești also has a long history as a textile manufacturing center.

 The city has become a hub of foreign investment.
-Companies such as OMV-Petrom, Lukoil, Shell Gas, Timken, Yazaki, Coca-Cola, Efes Pilsener, British American Tobacco, Federal-Mogul, and Interbrew have operations there, and retailers like Carrefour, Metro, Selgros, Kaufland, Billa, Bricostore, Lidl, Obi, Auchan, Profi, Mega Image have found in Ploiești a continuously growing market, but the pay rate for employees is lower than expected.
+Companies such as OMV-Petrom, Lukoil, Shell Gas, Timken, Yazaki, Coca-Cola, Efes Pilsener, British American Tobacco, Federal-Mogul, and Interbrew have operations there, and retailers like Carrefour, Metro, Selgros, Kaufland, Billa, Bricostore, Lidl, Obi, Auchan, Profi, and Mega Image have found in Ploiești a continuously growing market, but the pay rate for employees is lower than expected.
 There are four McDonald's restaurants in Ploiești and three KFCs.

 The German retailer Tengelmann built a depot in Ploiești to support a €200 million regional expansion plan.
 With its Interex (ro) operation, the French independent retailer Intermarché intends to become a distribution leader in the Balkans.
 In Romania the first Interex store was opened in June 2002 in Ploiești.
 The Interex depot and facilities were bought by Penny Market XXL in 2014.

 Unilever has a detergent plant in Ploiești.
 By transferring their food production to Ploiești, the company will concentrate all its activities in Romania at the same location.
 At the beginning of March 2006, Unilever announced they would invest money to build one production center in Romania, and the construction of the new food plant is part of this plan.

 In 1950, as a milestone in the development of the petroleum, hydrocarbon processing, and petrochemical industries, the Engineering and Design Institute for Oil Refineries and Petrochemical Plants, SC IPIP SA, a Romanian company with a large range of capabilities and experience, was established at Ploiești.

 In Ploiești there are four local television channels: Ploiești TV, Valea Prahovei TV, Wyll TV and Prahova TV.